 Many people are very motivated to learn English, especially as they don’t know what their future holds or where it will take place.
 In a frustratingly stagnant environment, it is also a means of feeling a sense of progress in at least one small area of their life.
 Some of our students are pre-literate in their own language and are attending classes for the first time, learning to read and write and practice the language they need to communicate at the doctors or in the supermarket.
 Others are looking to continue studies started and worked hard for back home, and know that improving their English is often a key step to accessing further education or employment opportunities.

-Five days a week, we offer four levels of English lessons for adults from pre-literacy to intermediate level in the main centre, and English lessons just for women in the Women’s Space.
+Four days a week, we offer four levels of English lessons for adults from pre-literacy to intermediate level in the main centre, and English lessons just for women in the Women’s Space.
 As well as this we run regular conversation classes at the centre and often put on ‘tea and talk’ events, as a chance for students of all levels to come together and have fun, build confidence and practice their English outside of lesson time.

 Music, sports, creativity and recreation

 With reports clearly showing the negative psychological impact that this lengthy period of enforced limbo is inflicting on people stuck in camps, it is important not to overlook the value of access to creativity, self expression and of learning a new skill.
 Of the in-the-moment activities that give people an opportunity to forget their problems for a while, and of social events which help more isolated people to connect and spend time with others.

 We offer music lessons – typically guitar and keyboard – for those who are interested in learning while they are here.
 Our centre helps get people together to play sports such as football and basketball, organises regular social activities in the camp such as weekly film screenings, Fifa evenings and music and dancing nights, and helps to organise and fund community cultural celebrations which bring together different groups in the camp.